-By way of example, AmCham EU is concerned by the restrictions on the use of front office data (Annex I, 8), imposed by the proposal, on administrators of commodity, and other specialist benchmarks.
-These restrictions would impair the administrators' ability to access data and may even force a number of benchmarks to be shut-down, as some contributors will find it difficult and economically unviable to comply with the requirement2.
+By way of example, AmCham EU is concerned by the restrictions on the use of front office data (Annex I, 8), imposed by the proposal, on administrators of commodity and other specialist benchmarks.
+These restrictions would impair the administrators' ability to access data and may even force a number of benchmarks to be shut-down, as some contributors will find it difficult and economically unviable to comply with the requirement.

 Additionally, the PRA Principles were calibrated with immense care to encourage the voluntary provision of information by market sources in commodity markets to journalists working for the PRAs.
 There was an active dialogue between all the stakeholders involved, including the IEA, IEF and OPEC.
-The PRA Principles are now undergoing an 18 month review process and will, if required, be further elaborated upon by IOSCO, again in collaboration with the International Energy Agency (IEA), the International Energy Forum (IEF) and the Organization of Petroleum Exporting Countries (OPEC).
+The PRA Principles have also undergone an 18 month review process.
+IOSCO, again in collaboration with the International Energy Agency (IEA), the International Energy Forum (IEF) and the Organization of Petroleum Exporting Countries (OPEC) concluded that no further modification was required at this stage.
+Importantly, IOSCO made clear the PRA Principles should apply for all commodities and should remain distinct from the IOSCO Financial Benchmark Principles.

-We are unaware whether the Commission has been assisted by the IEA, IEF, OPEC and other national or international expert bodies, including the Agency for the Cooperation of Energy Regulators (ACER), to gain an understanding of the distinctive characteristics of oil, energy and other commodity markets.
-Both IOSCO and, more recently, the Office of Gas and Electricity Markets (Ofgem), the UK energy regulator, have drawn particular attention to the voluntary nature of contributions and the risk that inappropriate regulatory intervention could decrease contributions by market sources, leading to reduced market transparency.
+We would like to draw your attention to the work already undertaken in the field by national or international regulatory or expert, including the Agency for the Cooperation of Energy Regulators (ACER), to gain an understanding of the distinctive characteristics of commodity markets.
+Both IOSCO and the Office of Gas and Electricity Markets (Ofgem), the UK energy regulator, have drawn